magomimmo/modern-cljs/doc/tutorial-14.md

-As you already know from the [Tutorial 10 - Introducing Ajax][2], by opening the `Developer Tools` panel of your browser (I'm using Google Chrome) and by taking a look at the Network tab after having reload the [shopping.html][3] page, you should see the network activities.
+As you already know from the [Tutorial 10 - Introducing Ajax][2], by opening the `Developer Tools` panel of your browser (I'm using Google Chrome) and by taking a look at the Network tab after having reloaded the [shopping.html][3] page, you should see the network activities.
 Any time you click the `Calculate` button a new `_shoreleave` POST method request is submitted to the server which responds with the HTTP/1.1 202 status